-Aiming at the sustainable growth of the Company, which requires long-term retention of executives who are aligned with its high-performance culture, the compensation of the Executive Board is linked to results, with medium and long-term targets directly related to creation of economic value for the future of the Company.
+Aiming at the sustainable growth of the Company, which requires long-term retention of executives who are aligned with its high-performance culture, the compensation of the

+Executive Board is linked to results, with medium and long-term targets directly related to creation of economic value for the future of the Company.

-The compensation of the members of the Executive Board is divided into fixed compensation - base salary aligned with the market average - and variable compensation (which has the greater weight).
+The compensation of the members of the Executive Board is divided into a fixed compensation - base salary aligned with the market average - and a variable compensation (which has the greater weight), as the main long-term incentive.
 The variable portion of the compensation of the officers of the Company is composed by profit sharing harnessed to the achievement of targets, enabling the executives to obtain annual compensation usually superior to the highest levels of the market in the event of exceptional results.